scala/scala3/docs/docs/reference/contextual/conversions.md

 ```scala
 abstract class Conversion[-T, +U] extends (T => U)
 ```
-For example, here is an implied conversion from `String` to `Token`:
+For example, here is an inferable conversion from `String` to `Token`:
 ```scala
 implied for Conversion[String, Token] {
   def apply(str: String): Token = new KeyWord(str)
 }
 ```
-An implied conversion is applied automatically by the compiler in three situations:
+An inferable conversion is applied automatically by the compiler in three situations:

 1. If an expression `e` has type `T`, and `T` does not conform to the expression's expected type `S`.
 2. In a selection `e.m` with `e` of type `T`, but `T` defines no member `m`.